 HOW TO TUCK IN YOUR SHIRT

 These are all serviceable shirt tucks that you will want to know about and have at your disposal.
-Let’s start with the half tuck.
+Let’s start things off with the half tuck.

 The Half Tuck (Front Tuck)

-The half tuck also known as the front tuck exudes a carefree nonchalance.
-It’s most appropriate when you’re keeping things casual.
+The half tuck also known as the front shirt tuck exudes a carefree nonchalance.
+It’s most appropriate when you’re keeping it casual.
 A proper half tuck can demonstrate that your style game is on point.

 Think of the half tuck as business in the front and party in the back.
 Visually the front of the shirt is tucked in to your trousers while the back hangs loose.
 There’s a bit of sprezzatura (sprez·za·tu·ra — a studied carelessness) involved with the half tuck.